tprice117/PJT-Final/readme.txt

 3. Run command for loading data scripts initially:
 	- python manage.py runscript initial_load

-!!!WARNING!!!
-If initial loading, orders_load and printmodels_load must be run first before other scripts as other scripts are dependent on them

 Make sure the data is loaded correctly by using Dbeaver CE, pgAdmin, or any other database viewer